Overview¶

 For more complex integration tests, the factory provides a scenario system.
 This allows you to stand up a fully-populated backend with a single context manager, setup_scenario().
 This is particularly useful for testing database adapters and end-to-end methodologies.

-The main usage pattern is to call setup_scenario() with a backend adapter and a named scenario.
-The context manager yields a TestkitDAG containing all the sources and models created for the scenario, giving you access to the ground truth.
+The main usage pattern is to call setup_scenario() with a backend adapter, a warehouse engine, and a named scenario.
+The context manager yields a TestkitDAG containing all the sources, models, and resolvers created for the scenario, giving you access to the ground truth.

 The scenario system is cached, so subsequent runs of the same scenario are significantly faster.